 First Time Buyers In Illinois With Bad Credit

-First-time home buyers in Illinois usually prefer either the IHDA 1stHomeIllinois loan option or the FHA loan, both of which are designed to help you secure your first loan even if you have bad credit.
+First-time homebuyers in Illinois usually prefer either the IHDA 1stHomeIllinois loan option or the FHA loan.
+Both can and will help you secure your first loan even if you have bad credit.
 If your credit is 580, your down payment on an FHA loan will only be 3.5 % in most cases.

 If your credit is lower than that (usually there’s a minimum cutoff of 500), the down payment will be slightly higher, but still lower than that of a conventional loan.